What is asthma?

 - Perfumes or cleaning agents

-- Environmental allergens (including trees, grasses and pets)
+- Environmental allergens (including trees, grass and pets)

 - Mold or mildew